OutSystems/docs-product/src/develop/data/offline/patterns/read-write-data-with-conflict-detection.md

 # Read/Write Data with Conflict Detection

-This data synchronization pattern is recommended for advanced scenarios where multiple end-users will change the same data while the apps are offline, as follows:
+This data synchronization pattern is recommended for advanced scenarios where multiple end users will change the same data while the apps are offline, as follows:

 * The server database holds the master data that can change over time.
 * The local storage database holds a subset of the master data and can be modified.